 - 1 tsp black pepper

-- Whisk your dressing ingredients together and keep it stored in the fridge while you prepare the rest of your salad.
-(Shake or whisk the dressing again right before serving.)
+- Whisk your vinaigrette ingredients together then keep it stored in the refrigerator while you prepare the rest of your salad.
+(You may want to whisk the dressing again right before adding it to your salad.)

 To make the pasta salad:

-- Cook your tortellini according to the package's directions then drain them and rinse them under cool water.
-Set them aside to cool then add them to a large bowl.
+- Cook your tortellini according to the package's directions.
+Then drain them and rinse them under cool water.
+Set the tortellini aside to cool competely before adding them to a large bowl.

-- Right before serving, sprinkle your parmesan cheese over the top (or mix it in to your salad) and serve immediately.
+- Right before serving, toss the salad again then serve immediately with shredded parmesan sprinkled over the top of each individual bowl (or mix it in to your whole salad if desired.)